kc127/fashion-house/README.md

 ### About
 *Fashion House* is an e-commerce retail web-portal that aims to allow users to shop for clothing items.
-This single page application displays product detail page with four main modules
+By integrating the front end with the Atelier API to access different data services, this single page application serves detailed information about product by organizing the information into four specific modules

 * [Product Overview](#overview)
 * [Ratings & reviews](#ratings)